Google Fiber Privacy Notice

 Except for these purposes, we will not use, disclose, or permit access to your CPNI associated with Google Fiber Phone without your additional approval.

-Subject to certain limitations, the CCPA provides rights to California consumers to have notice about the collection and use of their personal information, request access to their personal information (including how we use and disclose that information), request deletion of their personal information, request to opt out of the “sale” of personal information (where applicable), and to not be discriminated against for exercising their rights.
+Subject to certain limitations, these U.S. state privacy laws provide rights to consumers to have notice about the collection, use and disclosure of their personal information, request access to their personal information (including how we use and disclose that information), sometimes in a portable format, request correction of inaccurate personal information, request deletion of their personal information, request to opt out of the “sale”, “sharing”, or “targeted advertising” of personal information (where applicable), request to limit use of sensitive personal information (where applicable), and to not be discriminated against for exercising their rights.

 Commercial information, such as your payment information, your service plan, and a history of purchases you make with us.

-Geolocation data, such as may be determined by IP address, and other data from sensors that may provide Google Fiber with information on nearby devices, Wi-Fi access points, and cell towers, depending in part on your device settings.
+Geolocation data, including approximate and precise geolocation data, such as may be determined by IP address, and other data from sensors that may provide Google Fiber with information on nearby devices, Wi-Fi access points, and cell towers, depending in part on your device settings.

 Audio, electronic, visual and similar information, such as audio information from customer service calls, and information from customer support tickets

-Maintaining our Services: Google Fiber uses information to ensure our services are working as intended, such as tracking outages or troubleshooting bugs and other issues that you report to us.
+Maintaining and improving our Services: Google Fiber uses information to ensure our Services are working as intended, such as tracking outages or troubleshooting bugs and other issues we identify or that you report to us.

 Legal reasons: Google Fiber also uses information to satisfy applicable laws or regulations and discloses information in response to legal process or enforceable government requests, including to law enforcement.

-Law enforcement or other third parties, for the legal reasons described in “Information we share.”
+Law enforcement or other third parties, for the legal reasons described in “Information we disclose.”

-Please note, if you are looking to make a request for access or deletion for other Google products or for Google Fiber Webpass service, please use the following resources:
+Please note, if you are looking to make a request for access, correction, or deletion for other Google products or for Google Fiber Webpass service, please use the following resources: